-Literarily Malaysia has a Prime Minister now, but according to the Federal Constitution he is not the Prime Minister as he has lost his majority and this is the current situation, said Political Analyst Dr. Azmi Hassan.
+Literarily Malaysia has a Prime Minister now, but according to the Federal Constitution, he is “not the Prime Minister” because he has lost his majority, Political Analyst Dr. Azmi Hassan said.

-With Muhyiddin Yassin not resigning, the situation will create more political turmoil, he added.
+With Muhyiddin Yassin not resigning, the situation will create more political turmoil, Azmi added.

 It is likely the Prime Minister`s cooperation offer will not help the PN government, especially when this latter is at its weaker point.